th-1982/yoga-studio-website/README.md

   #### Initial Stage

-  At the early stage the site will include the basic yoga relevant information.
-It will include information on the yoga studio and it's motivating principles.
-It will include a list of classes of yoga offered.
-It will communicate to the user the experience and trustworthyness of the staff running the yoga studio.
-It will make contacting the school easy and promote an approachabe image.
-The site will include a photo gallery full of impressions of the yoga studio and it's operation.
+  At the early stage the site will include the basic yoga information.
+There will be information of the motivating principles of the yoga studio.
+There will be a list of classes of yoga offered.
+The level of experience and trustworthiness of the staff working at the yoga studio will be made accessible to the users.
+The yoga studio will have an approachable image thereby making it easy to contract.
+There will be a photo gallery on the site with nice impression of yoga studio and it's operations.

   #### Future Additions

-  In future expansion the site could include a more detailed area for classes of yoga, Blogs, yoga worshops and pricing structure of the yoga services offered.
+  In future, the site will be expanded to include more  detailed area for yoga classes, blogs, and  worshops.
+The pricing structure of the yoga services will also be  offered.

   ### Structure